2024-09-11

 Here are some design choices I made while building the multicians.org web site.
 I made two kinds of choices: the HTML code I wrote, and how I packaged the code into files.

-I chose to have the web server serve content from complete pages stored on disk, rather than generate pages on the fly, for several reasons: it decreases server CPU and I/O load, and speeds up page delivery; it allows hosting a mirror of the site at an FTP-only site that cannot do any dynamic execution; and it eliminates the chance of security exposure due to bugs in dynamic code (many sites have had problems in this area).
-When a web page needs to respond to user actions, this behavior can be done by hiding and showing content in the user's browser using CSS.
+I chose to have the web server serve content from complete read-only pages stored on disk, rather than generate pages on the fly, for several reasons: it decreases server CPU and I/O load, and speeds up page delivery; it allows hosting a mirror of the site at an FTP-only site that cannot do any dynamic execution; and it eliminates the chance of security exposure due to bugs in dynamic code (many sites have had problems in this area).
+When a web page needs to respond to user actions, this behavior can be done by hiding and showing content in each user's browser using CSS.
 The only way pages on the site change is by replacing entire pages with rsync.

 The design of multicians.org also omits features that are hard to implement securely.
 The site deliberately does not have any mechanism for site visitors to upload a file to the server: many sites have accidentally introduced security bugs when implementing this behavior.